Luigi-Pizzolito/VeitchPack/README.md

 # VeitchPack #
 A keylogger bundled with a webserver.
 For remote access goodies on OSX... best done via ssh.

-**I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSE BY THIS SOFTWARE.
+**DISCLAIMER: I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSE BY THIS SOFTWARE.
 PROCEED TO USE AT YOUR OWN RISK.
 I WILL NOT BE HELD LIABLE.**
 ### Download ###
 ~~~~
 curl -o "VeitchPack.zip" s